ImFastNotAlways/web_practica/README.md

-- 👋 Hi, I’m @MrSlayerS
+- Hi, I’m Ričards
-- 👀 I’m interested in WebDevelopment
+-  I’m interested in Code
-- 🌱 I’m currently learning python
+-  I’m currently learning to tuch grass
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me?
-Dont know
+-  How to reach me? idk.

 <!---
 MrSlayerS/MrSlayerS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.